Individual shared responsibility provision: Summary

 Individuals and their families who have no health insurance, are required to make the shared responsibility payment.

 History

 The Patient Protection and Affordable Care Act signed in 2010 imposed a health insurance mandate to take effect in 2014.
-On June 28, 2012, the Supreme Court of the United States upheld the health insurance mandate as a valid tax, in the case of National Federation of Independent Business v.
-Sebelius and thus within Congress' taxing power.
+On June 28, 2012, the Supreme Court of the United States upheld the health insurance mandate as a valid tax within Congress's taxing power in the case National Federation of Independent Business v.
+Sebelius.

 The federal tax penalty for violating the mandate was zeroed out by the Tax Cuts and Jobs Act of 2017, starting in 2019.
-(In order to pass the Senate under reconciliation rules with only 50 votes, the requirement itself is still in effect).
-This raised questions about whether the Affordable Care Act was still constitutional.
+This raised questions about whether the Affordable Care Act was still constitutional, but in California v.
+Texas, the Supreme Court ruled that plaintiffs who had challenged the law on this basis lacked standing to sue.

 Minimum essential coverage

 Whether health care coverage qualifies as minimum essential coverage depends largely on the type of coverage it is.
 Most coverage that people have is considered to be minimum essential coverage.
 However, coverage providing only limited benefits does not qualify as minimum essential coverage.